 By the early 1990s, Rwanda, a small country with an overwhelmingly agricultural economy, had one of the highest population densities in Africa.
 About 85 percent of its population was Hutu; the rest were Tutsi, along with a small number of Twa, a Pygmy group who were the original inhabitants of Rwanda.

 Rwanda’s colonial period, during which the ruling Belgians favored the minority Tutsis over the Hutus, exacerbated the tendency of the few to oppress the many, creating a legacy of tension that exploded into violence even before Rwanda gained its independence.

 A Hutu revolution in 1959 forced as many as 330,000 Tutsis to flee the country, making them an even smaller minority.
 By early 1961, victorious Hutus had forced Rwanda’s Tutsi monarch into exile and declared the country a republic.
 After a United Nations referendum that same year, Belgium officially granted independence to Rwanda in July 1962.

 Ethnically motivated violence continued in the years following independence.
 In 1973, a military group installed Major General Juvenal Habyarimana, a moderate Hutu, in power.

-The sole leader of Rwandan government for the next two decades, Habyarimana founded a new political party, the National Revolutionary Movement for Development (NRMD).
-He was elected president under a new constitution ratified in 1978 and reelected in 1983 and 1988, when he was the sole candidate.
+The sole leader of the Rwandan government for the next two decades, Habyarimana founded a new political party, the National Revolutionary Movement for Development (NRMD).
+He was elected president under a new constitution ratified in 1978 and reelected in 1983 and 1988 when he was the sole candidate.